3 Summary of material accounting policies

 The Company considers loan accounts which are overdue for more than 1 day but up to 90 days as on the reporting date as an indication of significant increase in credit risk.
 Additionally, for mortgage loans, the Company recognises stage 2 based on other indicators such as frequent delays in payments beyond due dates.

-The measurement of risk of defaults under stage 2 is computed on homogenous portfolios, generally by nature of loans, tenors, location (urban / rural) and borrower profiles.
-The default risk is assessed using PD (probability of default) derived from past behavioral trends of default across the identified homogenous portfolios.
-These past trends factor in the customer behavioral trends.
-The assessed PDs are then aligned considering future economic conditions that are determined to have a bearing on ECL.
+The measurement of risk of defaults under stage 2 is computed on homogenous portfolios, generally by nature of loans, tenors, location (urban/rural) and borrower profiles.
+The default risk is assessed using PD (probability of default) derived from past behavioural trends of default across the identified homogenous

-(c) W ithout significant increase in credit risk since initial recognition (stage 1)
+[c) Without significant increase in credit risk since initial recognition (stage 1)

 (d) Measurement of ECL